-While the Boston Conservatory at Berklee may not be quite as famous today as the other two institutions, open the Playbill of just about any Broadway or national touring musical and there is a very good chance you will find an alum of The Boston Conservatory at Berklee in the cast.
-Absorbed in 2016 into its neighbor, the larger and more famous, Berklee College of Music, “Boco” as it is fondly known, boasts a pedigree of which it can be very proud.
+While the Boston Conservatory at Berklee may not be quite as famous today as the other two institutions, they boast a pedigree of which they can be very proud.
+Open the Playbill of just about any Broadway or national touring musical and there is a very good chance you will find an alum of the Boston Conservatory at Berklee in the cast.

-Boco was founded in 1867 (the same year as the nearby New England Conservatory) by Julius Eichberg and for over 150 years has educated some of the country’s finest musicians, dancers and actors.
-“Trained in the European conservatory tradition, Eichberg believed that superior music education is achieved by building strong connections with students, and that all students—regardless of gender or race—should have the opportunity to excel.”1 From its founding, Boco was notable for its admission of woman and African Americans; people who at the time would not ordinarily have been able to pursue a classical music profession.
+The Boston Conservatory was founded in 1867 (the same year as the nearby New England Conservatory) by Julius Eichberg and for over 150 years has educated some of the country’s finest musicians, dancers and actors.
+“Trained in the European conservatory tradition, Eichberg believed that superior music education is achieved by building strong connections with students, and that all students—regardless of gender or race—should have the opportunity to excel.”1 From its founding, the Conservatory was notable for its admission of woman and African-Americans; people who at the time would not ordinarily have been able to pursue a classical music profession.

-Just a few of the many other notable Boco alums who have found success on Broadway include:
+Just a few of the many other notable alums who have found success on Broadway include:

-Actress Chloe Webb, who rose to fame with her spot-on, nails-on-the chalkboard portrayal of Sid Vicious’ ill-fated girlfriend, Nancy Spungen, in the 1986 film Sid & Nancy attended Boco in the late 1970’s.
+Actress Chloe Webb, who rose to fame with her spot-on, nails-on-the chalkboard portrayal of Sid Vicious’ ill-fated girlfriend, Nancy Spungen, in the 1986 film Sid & Nancy attended the Boston Conservatory in the late 1970’s.

-Gerard Alessandrini, award winning creator and lyricist of the long-running Forbidden Broadway and the hit spoof Spamilton, graduated from Boco in 1976.
+Gerard Alessandrini, award winning creator and lyricist of the long-running Forbidden Broadway and the hit spoof Spamilton, graduated in 1976.

 David Benoit (Les Miserables and Avenue Q),